simcesplatform/simcesplatform.github.io/markdown/about.md

 ## Contact

-If you have any questions or comments regarding SimCES or this website, you can contact:
+If you have any questions or comments regarding SimCES or this website, please find a contact in the [maintenance plan](maintenance-plan.md).

-TODO

 ## Research projects